machmar/AVR-ADClib/README.md

 # AVR-ADClib
 Just something I quickly wrote to make the use of ADCs as simply and quickly as possible without compromising any features.
 There are no delays or anything used - only busy flags.
+This library has been tested on the AtMega 328p and it works only with the AtMega series.

 ## Usage:
 1.  **SLOW**